maxloopinmok/weekly-report/04 - 2024 Monday December 23 to Sunday December 29.md

 - I searched for jobs.
 - write about llama 3.3 8b when it arrives, using gpt4all and jan
 - write an essay about human beings' usefulness may already be past expiry date, or already slowly reaching our expiry date.
+- how to create widget or block containing the latest blog post from every category?

 # Upcoming Schedule
 - Thursday 16 January 2025 4pm White Sands Koufu ACC Joseph Meetup